-- 4.6 Close personal familiarity between individual elected members and officers should be avoided and the relationship maintained on a professional basis. - 4.7 The holders of office should, in public, always be addressed by their office such as "Chairman", "Vice-Chairman" etc. At formal meetings it would be usual for officers and members to address each other by their surname and title. - 4.8 In less formal environments, the use of first names as a means of address is usually acceptable.
+- 4.65.6 Close personal familiarity between individual elected members and officers should be avoided and the relationship maintained on a professional basis. - 4.75.7 The holders of office should, in public, always be addressed by their office such as "Chairman", "Vice-Chairman" etc. At formal meetings it would be usual for officers and members to address each other by their surname and title e.g. County Councillor Smith or Mrs Jones. - 5.8 In less formal environments, the use of first names as a means of address is usually acceptable.
 However, some individual members and officers may feel more comfortable with the more formal mode of address, and allowance should be made for such individual preferences where known.